kebaldwi/DNAC-TEMPLATES/README.md

 DCLOUD allows for use with a web-based browser client for VPN-less connectivity, as well as AnyConnect VPN client connectivity for those who prefer it.
 The labs are hosted in Cisco San Jose Facility (Select US East or US West Region when scheduling in DCLOUD).
 Choose the Cisco Enterprise Network Sandbox version you prefer.

 >**Note:** To access this or any other content, including demonstrations, labs, and training in DCLOUD please work with your Cisco Account team or Cisco Partner Account Team directly.
 Your Account teams will make sure the session is scheduled and shared for you to use.
-Once booked follow the guide within Github to complete the tasks adhering to the best practices of the dCLOUD environment.
+Once booked follow the guide within Github to complete the tasks adhering to the best practices of the DCLOUD environment.

 ## Examples